PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 ```

 - Create the following files in the root of your project:
-  - `.prettierrc.js`
-  - `.eslintrc.js`
+  - `.prettierrc.cjs`
   - `.eslintignore`

-- Copy-paste the Prettier and ESLint configurations in [.prettierrc](./.prettierrc.js) and [.eslintrc](./.eslintrc.js) into the respective files in your project.
+- Copy-paste the Prettier and ESLint configurations from the `.prettierrc.cjs` and `.eslintrc.cjs` files in the root of this repository into your project.

 - Copy-paste the content of the [.eslintignore](./.eslintignore) file into your project's `.eslintignore` file.

 Please feel free to alter the Prettier configuration and add more ESLint packages and rules based on your own preferences.

 - You can also install the [ESLint VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to fix all lint and format violations on file save.
-For that, copy-paste the following content into the .vscode/settings.json file in the root of your project:
+For that, copy-paste the following content into the .vscode/settings.json file in the root of your project (VS Code Workspace settings):

 ```json
 {